To start the residency application, the following documents are required:

 • Marriage Certificate (if applicable) – Apostilled and translated in Uruguay.

 • Vaccination Certificates – For adults, the MMR & Tetanus vaccines; for minors, the full vaccination program.
 Certificates from abroad are valid if officially certified.
+To obtain such a certificate, you must be up

-• Health ID – Issued by Ministerio de Salud Pública at (Durazno 1242 Phone 900 29 51) (free) or private hospitals (approx. USD 70).
+• Health ID – Health Card issued by a public or private healthcare service provider authorized by the Ministry of Public Health.
+Can be obtained at Ministerio de Salud Pública at (Durazno 1242 Phone 900 29 51) (free) or private hospitals (approx. USD 70).

 • Two passport-type photos.